-The Maine Lighthouse Museum is located right on the waterfront in downtown Rockland and is a popular spot for vacationers to learn more about the history and relevance of lighthouses.
+The Maine Lighthouse Museum is located right on the waterfront in Downtown Rockland and is a popular attraction for tourists and visitors to learn more about the history and relevance of lighthouses.
 The Lighthouse Museum is home to the largest collection of Fresnel lighthouse lenses and the most important collection of lighthouse artifacts and Coast Guard memorabilia in the United States.
 If you're looking for things to do in Rockland, Maine, this is a great place to learn about it's history.
 The museum is open daily, free for kids with a small admission fee for adults, and is a must-see for anyone interested in learning more about lighthouses and maritime history.
 The Maine Lighthouse Museum shares its location with the Maine Discovery Center, a first-class visitor center with museum exhibits and travel information.

 Art-lovers should visit the Farnsworth Art Museum, which houses a collection of over 10,000 nationally recognized works from some of America's greatest artists.
 It is home to one of the nation's largest works by sculptor Louise Nevelson.
 The Wyeth Center also features the works of Andrew, Jamie and N.C.
 Wyeth.
 The Center for Maine Contemporary Art, another must-see for art lovers, works towards advancing works of contemporary art through exhibitions and educational programs in Maine.

 Rockland also features many fine lodging options for travelers.
 Oceanfront resorts and inns offer incredible views, and complete luxury amenities.
 Large pools, private balconies and stunning grounds make for an unforgettable and relaxing stay.
 The most famous resort in Rockland, the Samoset Resort is 230-acres and features an oceanside championship golf course, spa, gourmet restaurant and kids club.
 Many area hotels also offer seasonal specials and low rates, making a Rockland vacation extremely affordable all year-round.